hadi-alnehlawi/Notejam/README.md

 * [Terraform](https://www.terraform.io/): Instead of provisioning the infrastrucre manually, I used terraform .
 Defining infrastrcue as code to create resources, manage existing ones, and destroy those no longer needed.
 * [CircleCI](https://circleci.com): Continous Integration / Continous Development (CI/CD) is the most important tool to achive DevOps culture in developement any software.
 The hot label which could brief the benefit of CI/CD tool is *fail fast and repair fast*.
 One of the poineer tool is circleci to build a faster deployement jobs on robut cloud servers.
 Finally, have more than 100 developers to work in this project and who want to roll out multiple deployments a day without interruption / downtime would be impossible without using the CI/CD piplines.

-The project consists of several steps with an acrynom for first five English letters **ABCDE**:
+The project consists of several steps with an acrynom for the first-five English letters **ABCDE**:
-1. Architecture
+1. Architecting
-2. Developing
+2. Building
-3. Preparing
+3. Creating
-4. Deployment
+4. Deploying
-5. Setup CI/CD
+5. Establishing
 # Architecture #
 The new application would be containerized to run on AWS and use its kubernetes cluster technology **AWS EKS**.
 * The applicaiton is now using **PostgreSQL** backend db instead of SQLite for many reasons, ex: speed, functionality, realibiltiy..etc.
 However the most import feature that it is running as managed service on AWS and would be much easire for backup and retention.